 Let Melbourne Polytechnic’s qualified and trade-experienced teachers guide you through your pre-apprenticeship studies.
 You will have access to the latest industry technology and learn trade terminology and techniques.

-Our excellent facilities include an industry standard fabrication workshop, wiring workshop and PC and electrical laboratories, and we use the online Learning Management System, Moodle, for all of our assessments, knowledge and skills content and delivery.
+Our excellent facilities include an industry standard fabrication workshop, wiring workshop and PC and electrical laboratories.
+We use the online Learning Management System, Moodle, for all of our assessments, knowledge and skills content and delivery.

 Our teachers focus on your progress throughout the course, providing quality personal attention to ensure that you are industry ready.
 Currently, there are no workplace requirements for this course.